cyberFund/golosio_recommendation_model/README.md

 ```bash
 $ install.sh
 ```
 This script will add train tasks to a crontab and will start comments synchronization.

-You'll get fully working model after its preparation, that can take a full day.
-If you want to get first result as quickly as possible, run daemons manually:
+It'll take some time to generate a new version of a model.
+For example, You'll get new model after a full day, if you ran installation script at 22:00.
+If you want to get first version as quickly as possible, run daemons manually:
 ```bash
 $ doc2vec_train start
 $ ann_train start